paradigmshift/paper-factory/DOCS.md

 *function* **starts-with** *x* => *closure*

-Returns a closure to check if the string strats with `x`.
+Returns a closure that checks if the string starts with `x`.
 ***********************
 **ends-with**

 *function* **ends-with** *x* => *closure*

-Returns a closure to check if the string ends with `x`.
+Returns a closure that checks if the string ends with `x`.
 ***********************
 **split-by-def**